Voibe Logo voibe

 A vendor's privacy policy is a promise.
 A vendor's architecture is a constraint.
 For privileged work, constraints are stronger than promises β€” a policy can change with a version bump or an acquisition; the architecture can't see what it doesn't have.

-The practical consequence: there is no Voibe data center holding your client's case strategy.
+The practical consequence: with on-device mode, there is no Voibe data center holding your client's case strategy.
 If our infrastructure were compromised tomorrow, the impact on your privileged work would be zero β€” because none of it is there.

 🀐